port-labs/port-docs/docs/build-your-software-catalog/set-catalog-rbac/set-catalog-rbac.md

 # Set Catalog RBAC 🔐

-Port provides granular control to make sure every user sees only the parts of the catalog that are relevant for him.
+Port provides granular control to make sure every user sees only the parts of the catalog that are relevant for them.

 ## Use cases 💡

-The catalog RBAC allows admins to finely control which users have access to which information from the catalog, for example:
+Catalog RBAC allows admins to finely control which users have access to which information from the catalog, for example:

-- Show a developer only the services that he owns;
+- Show a developer only the services that they owns;
 - Allow a user to edit just a specific property on an entity;
 - Create a fully read-only view for a developer;
 - etc.